catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

 ## Zero Utilities Match
 - It could be that FERC utility doesn't have any plants, doesn't generate any electricity, and so isn't reporting to EIA.
-This is the most FERC plants.
+This is most FERC plants.
 OKAY.
 - It could be that this utility *had* plants, but they're all dead now.
 OKAY
 - It could be that the utility reports to FERC and EIA using very different names.
 NOT OKAY